reflex-dev/reflex-web/docs/hosting/deploy.md

 ```

 The hosting service prints log messages when preparing and deploying your app.
 These log messages are called build logs.
 Build logs are useful in troubleshooting deploy failures.
 For example, if there is a package `numpz==1.26.3` (supposed to be `numpy`) in the `requirements.txt`, hosting service will be unable to install it.
 That package does not exist.
 We expect to find a few lines in the build logs indicating that the `pip install` command fails.

-During the deploy command, we print a few lines of the deploy sequence "milestones" from the build logs, such as `Backend updated!`, `Deploy success (frontend)`.

 #### reflex deployments delete `app-name`